-Hard protection measures have proved ineffective in the long-term in several contexts (Albert et al., 2018; Charan et al., 2017; Piggott-McKellar et al., 2020) due to issues such as overlooking underlying socio-economic and other contextual drivers of vulnerability (Piggott-McKellar et al., 2020).
-In Vunidogoloa in Fiji, for example, traditional responses of disaster relief and thousands of dollars spent on the construction of sea walls was no longer protecting the village, and relocation became the only cogent solution to safeguard inhabitants (Charan et al., 2017; Edwards, 2012).
-Some highly engineered urban islands such as Singapore or Hulhumale, however, have been transformed in ways that their landforms (and water systems, food systems, housing and social systems) will probably sustain their habitability through a changing climate (Brown et al., 2020).
+Hard protection measures have proved ineffective in the long term in several contexts (Albert et al., 2018; Charan et al., 2017; Piggott-McKellar et al., 2020) due to issues such as the underlying socio-economic causes and other contextual drivers of vulnerability being overlooked (Piggott-McKellar et al., 2020).
+In Vunidogoloa in Fiji, for example, traditional disaster relief responses, and thousands of dollars spent on the construction of sea walls, were no longer protecting the village, and relocation became the only cogent solution to safeguard inhabitants (Charan et al., 2017; Edwards, 2012).
+Some highly engineered urban islands such as Hulhumale in the Maldives, however, have been transformed in such ways that their landforms (and water systems, food systems, housing and social systems) may sustain their habitability longer-term (Barnett et al., 2022; Brown et al., 2020).

-Nature-based solutions aim to achieve resilience outcomes using biophysical processes to respond to the changes in conditions affected by climate change, which are often more culturally and environmentally appropriate in rural areas (Barnett et al., 2022; Piggott-McKellar et al., 2020).

-Comprehensive scientific and broadly accepted standards for nature-based solutions are needed to put them on an equal footing (i.e., in terms of indemnity and public liability risks to implementing agencies and investors) with the standards that support contemporary engineering approaches such as seawalls, revetments and sand nourishment in coastal areas (Barnett et al., 2022).
-They also require further co-produced research to understand efficacy and impact and can be difficult in areas where hard protection has degraded natural coastal processes (Barnett et al., 2022; Duvat and Magnan, 2019).
+NbS are actions that use biophysical processes to protect, sustainably manage or restore natural ecosystems to address societal challenges.
+Ecosystem-based approaches are a subset focused specifically on restoring and enhancing ecosystem services to achieve resilience outcomes and respond to the changes in conditions caused by climate change.
+These are often more culturally and environmentally appropriate in rural areas (Barnett et al., 2022; Piggott-McKellar et al., 2020).
+Comprehensive scientific and broadly accepted standards for NbS and/or ecosystem-based approaches are needed for them to be on an equal footing (i.e. in terms of indemnities and public liability risks for the investors and agencies involved in implementation) with the standards that support contemporary engineering approaches such as sea walls, revetments and sand nourishment in coastal areas (Barnett et al., 2022).
+Further co-produced research is also needed to understand efficacy and impact and this can be difficult in areas where hard protection has already degraded natural coastal processes (Barnett et al., 2022; Duvat and Magnan, 2019).
 There is a growing need for options that combine traditional practices with modern solutions enabled by advances in environmental science and engineering (Barnett et al., 2022).